Thenlie/mdnman/lib/html/global_attributes/exportparts/index.md

 ---
-title: exportparts
+title: HTML exportparts global attribute
+short-title: exportparts
-slug: Web/HTML/Global_attributes/exportparts
+slug: Web/HTML/Reference/Global_attributes/exportparts
 page-type: html-attribute
 browser-compat: html.global_attributes.exportparts
 ---

 {{HTMLSidebar("Global_attributes")}}

-The **`exportparts`** [global attribute](/en-US/docs/Web/HTML/Global_attributes) allows you to select and style elements existing in nested {{Glossary("shadow tree", "shadow trees")}}, by exporting their `part` names.
+The **`exportparts`** [global attribute](/en-US/docs/Web/HTML/Reference/Global_attributes) allows you to select and style elements existing in nested {{Glossary("shadow tree", "shadow trees")}}, by exporting their `part` names.

 The shadow tree is an isolated structure where identifiers, classes, and styles cannot be reached by selectors or queries belonging to a regular DOM.
 There are two HTML attributes that can be applied to shadow tree elements that enable targeting CSS styles from outside to shadow tree: `part` and `exportparts`.

-The global [`part`](/en-US/docs/Web/HTML/Global_attributes#part) attribute makes a shadow tree element visible to its parent DOM.
+The global [`part`](/en-US/docs/Web/HTML/Reference/Global_attributes/part) attribute makes a shadow tree element visible to its parent DOM.
 A `part` name is used as the parameter of the {{CSSxRef("::part", "::part()")}} pseudo-element.
 In this way, you can apply CSS styles to elements in the shadow tree from outside of it.
 However, the `::part()` pseudo-element is only visible to the parent DOM.
 This means that when a shadow tree is nested, the parts are not visible to any ancestors other than the direct parent.
 The `exportparts` attribute solves this limitation.

 The `exportparts` attribute enables shadow tree parts to be visible outside the shadow DOM.
 This concept is referred to as "exporting".
 The `exportparts` attribute is placed on the element's _shadow host_, which is the element to which the _shadow tree_ is attached.
 The value of this attribute is a comma-separated list of `part` names present in the shadow tree.
 These names are made available to the DOMs outside the current structure.